On day 134 of my 366-day self-care challenge, I explored how reading the Affordable Care Act in its entirety can be an act of self-care.

-The 906-page document took me 2 hours and 45 minutes to print, and required a $36 dollar investment (2 reams of paper + more than an entire black ink cartridge).
+The idea of an average American reading the Affordable Care Act in its entirety might seem a little outrageous.
+And after doing just that, I can confirm that it was.
+The 906-page document took me 2 hours and 45 minutes to print, and required a $36-dollar investment (in the form of 2 reams of paper and more than an entire black ink cartridge).

 I decided to read the entire ACA because I feel vulnerable.
 Up until now, it has been easier to take the “sit back and see what happens” approach.
 Watching from a distance has had its benefits.
 You can’t worry about what you don’t know, right?

-But as I continue to move forward on this self-care journey, I realize that’s irresponsible of me to not be involved somehow.
-I must invest in understanding (to the degree that I can) this system that I am forced to participate in.
-I feel obligated to take personal responsibility for understanding how to navigate my own health resources.
+But as I continue to move forward on my self-care journey, I realize it’s irresponsible of me to not be involved somehow.
+I must invest in understanding (to the degree that I can) this system that I am forced to participate in, and I feel obligated to take personal responsibility for understanding how to navigate my own health resources.

 But who has time to keep up with the ever-evolving and controversial topic of health care reform?
 The moment I get through this document, the next president will be pushing through another version to replace it.
-That may be so, but it doesn’t mean each version doesn’t have something to teach us.
+Even so, it doesn’t mean each version doesn’t have something to teach us.

 In the 1990’s, as a 17-year-old high school senior, I ordered Bill Clinton’s health care reform proposal, known as the “Health Security” plan, on CD-ROM.
-I can still remember being mostly confused (I had zero context as a covered dependent), but I was very interested–interested enough to scroll through the plan while I was simultaneously writing scholarship essays.
+I can still remember being mostly confused (I had zero context since I was still a covered dependent), but I was very interested – enough to scroll through the entire plan while I was simultaneously writing scholarship essays and college applications.

 While I understand that reading the ACA doesn’t mean I will necessarily understand every detail of the system, nor do I think the ACA is the sole source of information on the topic, but I do believe the added knowledge will help me make better decisions about my own health and help me understand how to engage in the ongoing discussions related to health care reform.